 This send like a very defendable case.
 The time frame if not an absolute defense, but is very favorable for you.
 There doesn't seem to be a lot of evidence against you.
 You should contact an attorney and start fighting this case right away.

 You will have to go through a hearing officer and possibly court in order to keep it off your record.
 It certainly is possible, but do not simply pay the ticket (that would result in a guilty plea and a conviction).
 The best way to have this is to avoid any type if conviction up front.
 It would be in your best interest to retain an attorney to represent you through this process.
 I wish you the best of luck.

 A crash case could potentially be handled differently by the prosecutor and judge.
 There may be several legal issues that it would be wise to have looked at prior to entering any plea.
 It's important to consult with an experienced attorney who will represent your rights in court and make sure you ate making the most informed decision.

-I wish you the best of luck.
+I hope you find this information helpful and I wish you the best of luck.

 It's best to speak with an immigration attorney concerning the deportation issue.
 As for jail time, most likely with this being a first offense the prosecution will not be seeking any additional jail time.

 You would be best served by retaining an attorney to represent you in this matter.
 Otherwise, you will need to prepare, serve, and file all the appropriate paperwork in the next thirty days.
 There are strict deadlines, so you shouldn't delay.

 These seems like a very complicated situation, with multiple possible crimes involved.
 It would be in everyone's best interest if your brother, his friend, and his girlfriend all retain separate attorneys who can defend each person's rights.

 The short answer is yes, it can be dropped; however, it's not automatic.
 Many different variable will be at play during negotiations with the prosecutor.
 It is important to resolve this in a way that does not result in a conviction.
 An attorney can certainly help accomplish this goal.